mickeyboxell/oci-service-operator/docs/mysql.md

 ## Binding to an Existing MySQL DB System

-OSOK allows customers to bind to an existing MySQL DB System.
+OSOK allows you to bind to an existing MySQL DB System.
 In this case, `Id` is the only required field in the CR `spec`.

 ```yaml
 apiVersion: oci.oracle.com/v1beta1